 Is the container loaded by the Webtrekk server?

 This process can be traced in the Chrome developer tools as well.
 Look for a request to the server responder.wt-safetag.com.
-If the request appears and is acknowledged with a corresponding status code (307), this point can be checked off as successful as well.
+If the request appears and is acknowledged with a corresponding status code ("200" if script is not in cache, otherwise "304"), this point can be checked off as successful as well.

 Is the tracking data sent?